Skip to main content

 So, in PLR 201436001, a pharmaceutical company that engaged in R&D for experimental drugs deployed “specific manufacturing assets and intellectual property assets to create value for customers,” and, therefore, did not perform services in the healthcare industry.
 Similarly, PLR 202144026 describes a medtech company that developed and commercialized software.
 The IRS found that the company was “not in the business of providing health services but rather creating an asset to be utilized by their customers in the healthcare industry.”

-In CCA 202204007—the only existing adverse qualified trade or business administrative guidance—the IRS ruled that an online marketplace was engaged in brokerage services because it acted simply as an intermediary with a website that was “solely devoted to effectuating agreements” between landlords and potential tenants.
+It is important to note that the IRS has issued only one piece of adverse guidance on qualified trades or businesses (of the eleven issued).
+In CCA 202204007, the IRS ruled that an online marketplace was engaged in brokerage services because it acted simply as an intermediary with a website that was “solely devoted to effectuating agreements” between landlords and potential tenants.
 However, the IRS seems to concede that had the online marketplace provided additional online content for customers, for example a “search engine that provides content to users and also sends targeted advertisements to those users based on their search history,” it could have been engaged in a qualified trade or business.
 The creation of a more robust online application, i.e., an asset to add value to the customers, might have avoided the brokerage service taint.

 Chronological List of IRS Guidance on Qualified Trades or Businesses